Lyme Disease Underfunded: Why Research Is Still Too Slow

 Lyme disease has already taken too much—time, health, opportunity, and hope.

-And every step forward brings us closer to a future where people with Lyme disease receive timely diagnosis, appropriate treatment, and a real chance at recovery—without waiting years for it.
+And every step forward brings us closer to a future where patients receive timely diagnosis, appropriate treatment, and a real chance at recovery.

 Frequently Asked Questions